pybind/pybind11/docs/classes.rst

     By default pybind11 uses a custom metaclass which is known to be incompatible with
     `abc.ABCMeta <https://docs.python.org/3/library/abc.html#abc.ABCMeta>`_
-    and can also lead to other surprising issues.
+    and can also lead to other surprising side effects.
 In such cases, using ``py::metaclass(PyType_Type)`` is often a good solution (e.g. ``py::class_<Pet>(m, "Pet", py::metaclass(PyType_Type))``).
     Please see